 The easiest way to travel from Hua Hin to Krabi is to travel by bus.
 There are no direct flights from Hua Hin to Krabi.
-If you did want to do the journey more quickly you would need to travel to Bangkok to take a plane to Krabi.
+If you did want to do the journey more quickly then you would need to travel to Bangkok to take a plane to Krabi.

 Bus Times from Hua Hin to Krabi